10 Great Dates Before You Say “I Do”

-“In many of our seminars, couples told us they were in love and wanted to feel confident that they could make their relationship work,” said David and Claudia Arp, co-authors of the marriage preparation book, 10 Great Dates Before You Say “I Do.”
+“In many of our seminars, couples told us they were in love and wanted to feel confident that they could make their relationship work,” say David and Claudia Arp, co-authors of the marriage preparation book, 10 Great Dates Before You Say “I Do.”

-“We looked for fun and creative ways to cover topics such as sharing hopes, dreams and expectations and appreciating your differences to managing your money and celebrating intimacy in your relationship,” the Arps said.
+“We looked for fun and creative ways to cover topics such as sharing hopes, dreams and expectations and appreciating your differences to managing your money and celebrating intimacy in your relationship,” the Arps say.
 “It was important to us to help couples talk about things they might not otherwise discuss.”

 What are your expectations for your marriage?
-Here are a few expectations the Arps heard from couples contemplating marriage:

-“Obviously, these people were shocked when their mates were unable to live up to their expectations,” David Arp said.
+“Obviously, these people were shocked when their mates were unable to live up to their expectations,” David Arp says.
 “It is hard enough to meet expectations when we know what they are, but it is impossible when we don’t.”

 Even in the best of relationships, these expectations would be hard to live up to.
 Marriage is a choice.

 If you want to get your marriage off to a great start, do yourself a favor – get 10 Great Dates and go through it and/or participate in marriage education classes.
 Hopefully, these activities will help you understand each other better.
 Then, you can make wise relationship choices now and in your marriage in the future.